full list |

 no notes |

-I realized recently that some people might find it useful to have a reading order for the John Constantine, Hellblazer
+I thought some people might find it useful to have a reading order for the John Constantine, Hellblazer

 I'm going to do my best to put these in the most logical reading order, but nothing is perfect, especially as